 The last thing to try is to un-tight the Mac from your Apple ID at icloud.com.
 I personally didn’t check if that method works, but other Mac users mention it.
 Try and give us some feedback.

 In any case, leave a comment below to see wether this method was helpful or not.
-It would really help my website grow if you share my articles in social networks (buttons are below).
+It would really help my website grow if you share my articles in social media (buttons are below).
 Be a part our community!

 That’s all for today!
 Bye for now…